-The HMRL curriculum is designed to be a BA degree completion option for students with an AA, AS, or AAS degree or those with at least 45 semester hours (SH) of transferrable credit.
+The HMRL curriculum is designed to be a BA Adult Degree Completion option for students with an AA, AS, or AAS degree or those with at least 45 semester hours (SH) of transferrable credit.
 The HMRL track will grant up to 64 semester hours of transfer credit from Associate of Arts and Associate of science degrees.
 Additional general education coursework will be required for the Associate of Applied Science degree.

-The HMRL major consists of 33 SH of major coursework plus required general education requirements and electives.
-All 11 core courses are seated and are completed over an 8-week compressed schedule that meets once a week from 6-9:45/p except for PSYC 323.
-HMRL has 2.5 GPA requirement for degree completion into the program.
+The HMRL major consists of 42 SH of major coursework plus required general education requirements and electives.
+All 14 core courses are seated and are completed over an 8-week compressed schedule that meets once a week from 6-9:45pm.
+HMRL has 2.5 GPA requirement for Adult Degree Completion into the program.
 Elective coursework and general education requirements may be offered in online or seated formats.

-Major Human Relations Required Core Courses (33 semester hours): First Semester: MFT 301 Dating, Marriage, and Interpersonal Relationships MFT 325 Introduction to Research Methods (WI) Second Semester: MFT 302 Systems Foundations of Relationships PSYC 323 Psychology of Adjustment Third Semester: MFT 330 Personal Wellness in Modern Society PSYC 295 Psychological Development Across the Lifespan Fourth Semester: MFT 403 Skills for Relationships MFT 450 General Ethics & Morality (WI) Fifth Semester: 520 MFT Human Sexuality PSYC 450 Personality (WI) MFT 530 Human Relations Internship (this course is cross listed with SAB 490)
+Human Relations

+Required Core Courses (42 semester hours):

+First Semester:

+MFT 300 Introduction to Human Relations MFT 301 Dating, Marriage and Interpersonal Relationships MFT 325 Introduction to Research Methods (WI)

+Second Semester:

+IVIT I 302 Systems Foundations of Relationships MFT 303 Professional Development in Human Relations MFT 403 Skills for Relationships

+Third Semester:

+PSYC 295 Psychological Development Across the Lifespan MFT 450 Professional Ethics and Practice (WI)

+Fourth Semester:

+MFT 330 Personal Wellness in Modern Society

+MFT 404 Group Processes

+MFT 405 Crisis and Conflict Management

+Fifth Semester:

+MFT 406 Families and Individuals in Social Contexts

+MFT 520 Human Sexuality

+MFT 530 Human Relations Internship (this course is cross listed with SAB 490)